 1. Explain the circumstances that make the collection of information necessary.
 Identify any legal or administrative requirements that necessitate the collections.
 Attach a copy of the appropriate section of each statute and of each regulation mandating or authorizing the collection of information.

+This ICR is necessary to comply with 5 CFR 1320.11.
+The information collections are being revised to incorporate updated analog film radiograph standards and new parallel standards for digital radiographs that DOL proposed in an NPRM issued on June 13, 2013 (78 FR 35575).
+If the proposed rules were adopted in final, physicians obtaining x-rays on digital radiography systems would submit the radiograph in electronic format to the OWCP in conjunction with claims for Federal black lung benefits.
+The DOL believes the information collections in the proposed rule would not impose a new information collection, change the actual information collected, or the estimated information collection (paperwork) burdens imposed on the public; however, the additional format option could be considered a change to the existing information collection, as currently approved under the PRA.

 When a miner applies for benefits, the Division of Coal Mine Workers' Compensation (DCMWC) is required to schedule a series of four diagnostic tests to help establish eligibility for black lung benefits.
 Each of the diagnostic tests has its own form that sets forth the medical results.
 In the supporting statement, when necessary, each form is explained separately.

 CM-933.
 One diagnostic test authorized by DCMWC is the chest x-ray.
 The results of the x-ray may be used to establish the presence of pneumoconiosis, a criterion for entitlement.
 The Black Lung Benefits Act of 1977 as amended, 30 U.S.C.
 901 et. seq. and 20 CFR 718.102 set forth criteria for the administration and interpretation of x-rays.
 The CM-933 is used to classify the physician’s findings.